Xitaye/DetectPhoneticVariations/README.md

 #### 3. Cosine Similarity vs. Distance Signature
 - **Flag:** plot_results

-- **Shows:** Overlaid line+marker plot of projected cost and smoothed phoneme-level cosine similarity against time, with hover labels for phonemes.
+- **Shows:** Overlaid line-and-marker plots of projected costs for L1 and L2 connected by semi-transparent DTW alignment links, with hover labels displaying phoneme identities and their cosine-similarity scores.

-- **Use:** Verify how acoustic distance correlates with linguistic similarity.
+- **Use:** It lets you visualize how acoustic distance trajectories align across speakers and examine the relationship between projected cost and phonemic similarity.

 ### Tip